 - Reward team efforts.
 A prize category where the best store (the one with the most points/highest engagement on quizzes/best window display) gets a prize to share: A pizza night, promo products for everyone, or a shared experience.

 - Sprinkle some glory along the way.
 You want to keep your contestants’ attention from start to finish, and a great way of doing that is to insert some challenges and weekly (or biweekly) draws.
 For example, randomly picking 3 people who have answered all available quizzes so far and giving them a little pat on the shoulder (yes, a prize).

 - Make sure the superstars get their big, fat prize.
-Finishing #1 should be properly rewarded.
+Finishing #1 should be rewarded appropriately.
 Make sure the carrot is something many people will appreciate.
-Good examples are electronics, gift cards and travel gift cards.
-Start big on the top, and make sure the runners up get something nice as well.
+Good examples are electronics, gift cards, and travel gift cards.
+Start big on the top, and make sure the runners-up get something nice.

 Read on: Our guide to sales contests